-For the first time, CM has been applied together information about landholders' attitudes and ex ante behaviour if a competitive tender incentive mechanism was introduced in the region.
+For the first time, CM has been applied to gather information about landholders' attitudes and ex ante behaviour if a competitive tender incentive mechanism was introduced in the region.
 However, the response rate was lower than anticipated and insufficient data was collected to run a statistical model.
 There are two primary reasons for the low response rate.
-First, the population from which the survey sample was selected was too limited, providing a very real constraint to the application of CM in such a situation.
+First the population from which the survey sample was selected was too limited, providing a very real constraint to the application of CM in such a situation.
+The second major constraint was that the survey instrument proved difficult and confusing to complete.
+While the information requirements meant the survey was more complicated than a standard non market environmental valuation, there are some design issues that could have been improved.
+These issues are discussed in more detail below.